 Published: July 10, 2021

-Typical of Dunkel's articles, his post about me contains mostly false information, irrelevant details, and ad hominem fallacies.
+Typical of Dunkel's articles, the German salesman’s post about me contains mostly false information, irrelevant details, and ad hominem fallacies.

 Inaccuracies and Logical Fallacies

 Dunkel began by calling me a "Jewish circumcision advocate."
 Identifying an adversary by his religion could be considered ad hominem - because a religious belief has no bearing on the validity of a person's argument.
 Based on a cursory search of his website, I was unable to find a single entry for a pro circumcision or pro parents choice supporter whom Dunkel identified as Muslim, Christian, Hindu, or Buddhist.
 It seems that he is obsessed with identifying Jews - and only Jews.
 [3-5] Since intactivists cannot defeat circumcision defenders on the facts and evidence, they invariably resort to ad hominem attacks.
 They reflexively discount the research and views of circumcision defenders based on immutable characteristics (neonatally circumcised men, women, Jews, Muslims, native-born Americans) and occupations (physicians, nurses, mohelim.)